shichao-an/notes/docs/lkd/ch3.md

 }
 ```

-The above code attempts to find and return another task in the process’s thread group.
+The above code attempts to find and return another task in the process's thread group.
 If another task is not in the thread group, it finds and returns the `init` process.

 After a suitable new parent for the children is found, each child needs to be located and reparented to `reaper`: